 Universal Credit is intended to help claimants and their families to become more independent and simplify the benefits system by bringing together a range of working-age benefits into a single payment.

-Universal Credit will replace certain benefits, but is being introduced in stages depending on eligibility and where a person lives.
+Universal Credit will replace certain benefits but is being introduced in stages depending on eligibility and where a person lives.
+It will be fully implemented by the end of 2024.

 Universal Credit is replacing: